Graduation Years: 23/24

-Description: A high level recruiting team in our girls club program consisting of the 2021 - 2022 graduation years.
+Description: Our highest level recruiting team in our girls club program consisting of the 2023-2024 graduation years.
 Players will receive accelerated coaching through our college preparatory practices designed to rapidly advance skill sets.
 Our unmatched training coupled with participating in the nation's leading lacrosse events, gives our athletes the platform to showcase in front of college coaches.

 Natalie Lang (née Starvaggi) graduated from the University of Cincinnati in June 2011 where she was a Varsity student-athlete for four years.
 She double majored in Marketing and Communication, was a three year team captain for the Bearcats and graduated in the top 10% of the Communication Department.
 Upon graduation she was inducted into Lambda Pi Eta a National Communication Honors Society.